siefkenj/IBLODEs/book/typst/modules/module6.typ

 It means that the *solution space of the system is a vector space*.

-As a a consequence, to find all solutions of the system, we only need to find a _basis of the solution space_.
-To do this, we need to have a definition of linear dependence of solutions.
+As a consequence, to find all solutions of the system, we only need to find a _basis of the solution space_.
+We thus need to have a definition of linear dependence of solutions.

 #show_def("linear_dependence_solutions")